-Insert the CD with the installation package.
-Run file RCS-ocr-version.exe in folder x:\setup: the first wizard window appears.
-Click Next.
-RCS-OCR Setup Welcome to the RCS-OCR Setup Wizard This wizard will guide you through the installation of RCS-OCR.
-It is recommended that you close all other applications before starting Setup.
-This will make it possible to update relevant system files without having to reboot your computer.
-Click Install to start the installation.
-Install Cancel
+- Insert the CD with the installation package.

+Run file RCS-ocr-version.exe in folder

+x:\setup: the first wizard window appears.

+- 2. Click Next.

-Steps Result 3.
-Follow the steps below until installation has completed: the module will begin converting images the first time a screenshot type of evidence is received.
+3. Follow the steps below until installation has completed: the module will begin converting images the first time a screenshot type of evidence is received.